vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Idempotency

-In a capture request the merchant may also use the `X-Request-Id`header.
+In a capture request the merchant may also use the `X-Request-Id` header.
 This header is an idempotency header ensuring that if the merchant retries a request with the same `X-Request-Id` the retried request will not make additional changes.

+You can use any unique id for your `X-Request-Id`.
+See the API specification for details.

 Request: